getloom/loom/src/docs/community-types.md

 - a personal community is created automatically for every [`'account'` persona](./persona-types.md);
   this is the only way they're created
 - a personal community has the same `name` as its persona
-- a personal community's membership includes its owning persona, and **no other personas may be invited as members**, including other personas under the same account
+- a personal community's assignment includes its owning persona, and **no other personas may be invited and given assignments**, including other personas under the same account